How to Use IW Retirement Planner

 This powerful tool takes into account retirement, spousal, and survivor benefits, and incorporates key benefits rules including early benefit reductions, delayed retirement credits, earnings test adjustments, RIB LIM, and restricted application and deeming rules.

 Simply click the Social Security Maximizer switch and run an analysis of your Social Security filing options.
-Results of the analysis can be reviewed with interactive charts, accompanied by an estimate of the additional benefits dollars you would be eligible for, and a way to apply the optimized strategy into your plan.
+Results of the analysis can be reviewed with interactive charts, accompanied by an estimate of the additional benefits dollars you could be eligible for, and a way to apply the optimized strategy into your plan.

 Tax Optimization